 The remaining projects are subject to an internal assessment by atmosfair to determine eligibility for funding.
-We check whether a project can be registered and carried in accordance with the CDM and Gold Standard.
-Information on these two standards can be found on this page, more information about project selection and process can be found here.
+We check whether a project can be registered and carried in accordance with the CDM and Gold Standard and whether they conform to our own standards for high-quality offsetting.
+Information on CDM and Gold Standard can be found on this page, more information about project selection and process can be found here.

 atmosfair climate change mitigation projects are either already registered as CDM Gold Standard projects or currently applying for registration. atmosfair certifies only micro-projects according to the Gold Standard Microscale.

 The CDM criteria were agreed upon at the international climate conference in Kyoto.
 CDM stands for “clean development mechanism.”
 It enables industrialized and developing countries to work together to implement climate protection projects in developing countries.
 All CDM-projects require verification in which an independent verifier examines and controls the project’s additionality and amount of savings.
 The verifier is liable for the report.
 In addition to sustainable emissions reduction, developing countries can also benefit from the influx of technology.

 The following issues are important for the planning and validation of CDM climate protection projects: